memfault/interrupt/_posts/2019-07-03-get-to-most-out-of-the-linker-map-file.md

 The generated map file is 563-line long 😮, even if it does nothing more than blink LEDs.
 That many lines cannot be left unseen, there must be some serious information in there...

 Let's now modify our program to add a call to `atoi`.
 Instead of using an integer directly for the delay, we'll encode it as a string and decode it with `atoi`.
+Here is the code using the configuration `STD_ATOI`:

 ```c